Al-Turrah: The culture

 The town's culture is part of the broader cultural landscape of the Hauran Plain.
 In the past, the town's mudafis or dawawin served as cultural forums where public affairs were discussed, poetry was recited, and the rebab was played, among other activities.
 Conversely, folk dances, the most significant of which is the Jawfiya, are regarded as a representative emblem of Hauran as a whole.
 However, they exhibit regional variations in terms of the poems sung and certain aspects of the performance.
 The dance is performed by two rows of men who meet in a manner similar to that of the Dahiya dance.
 The men clasp their hands together and then one of the men recites poetic verses in a lyrical manner, which the men then repeat.
 This gives the attendees a sense of enthusiasm.

-Conversely, the Hauran Dabke represents a significant aspect of the cultural heritage of the Hauran Plain, particularly in the context of Al-Turrah.
+Conversely, the Hauran Dabke represents a significant aspect of the cultural heritage of the Hauran Plain, particularly in the context of Al-Turra.
 It is regarded as a distinctive and distinctive folkloric heritage in the region.
 In terms of poetry, it held a significant position in the affections of the town's inhabitants, both men and women, who frequently recited verses of Nabati poetry in their daily lives, particularly women.
 Additionally, older women are accustomed to chanting with their voices what is referred to as "hijini," which is distinct from the conventional hijini, which is analogous to singing with a daha.
 It is merely a method of reciting verses of poetry, and these women engage in this practice to entertain themselves when they are alone or with other women.
 This is due to the nature of the population, their ancient Bedouin origins, the nature of their settlement, and the influence of the environment on them as well.
 They have always considered themselves owners of a culture that blends nomadism and agriculture.
 Their nature blends the arrogance of the Bedouin and the discipline of the farmer with the same personality.